burkhardtroeper/SaniTurma/README.md

 At this stage no user-data is saved for long-storage.
 In future versions user-data will be local-storaged on device.

 Health-Team-data is hard-coded for now.
-Will come from a cloud-service in future services.
+Will come from a cloud-service in future versions.

 App is in german language.